 My Approach

-- Developed two novel research methods: Created "Time Loop" for understanding temporal needs and "Feeling Cues" for emotional contexts—approaches tailored for exploring future scenarios
+Created "Time Loop" for understanding temporal needs and "Feeling Cues" for emotional contexts—approaches tailored for exploring future scenarios that users couldn't yet articulate.

-- Conducted 15+ in-depth user interviews with diverse users (students, working professionals, parents) to uncover latent needs and desires
+Conducted 15+ in-depth interviews with diverse users (students, working professionals, parents) to uncover latent needs and desires through experiential simulation.

-- Created 21 experience prototypes in Figma based on research insights, translating abstract needs into concrete design concepts
+Created 21 experience prototypes in Figma based on research insights, translating abstract needs into concrete design concepts that product teams could evaluate.

 Key Outcomes